Helen B. Lowder Park is a 5-acre neighborhood park in Southeast Boise next to Liberty Elementary School.

 Formerly known as Centennial Park, the name was changed in May 2003 in honor of the late Helen B. Lowder.

-Mrs. Lowder was recognized for her years of service as a member and past president of the Boise Parks & Recreation Commission and for her volunteer work as a trustee and former president of the Boise Public Library Board.
+Mrs. Lowder was recognized for her years of service as a member and past president of the Boise Parks and Recreation Commission and for her volunteer work as a trustee and former president of the Boise Public Library Board.

 Lowder was a member of the Foothills Conservation Advisory Board and publicly endorsed the serial levy passed by voters in 2001 to preserve open space in the Foothills.